eclipse-tractusx/puris/docs/admin/Admin_Guide.md

 ## Configure anonymized data exchange

 To facilitate data exchange across multiple tiers, PURIS provides **anonymized versions** of selected PURIS data standards.
-The anonymized variants are meant to be consumed by partners without exposing sensitive identifiers.
+The anonymized variants are meant to be consumed by partners who receive the data indirectly through other partners, without exposing sensitive identifiers.

 PURIS ensures that: